awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: How do I monitor usage of my Amazon AppStream 2.0 fleet resources within AWS VAM?**

-When you logging into the solution, there see 7-8 icons on the left hand side of the dashboard, depending on how you configured the solution.
+When you log into the solution, there are 7-8 icons on the left hand side of the dashboard, depending on how you configured the solution.
 The first one is the Dashboard feature of AWS VAM.

 The Dashboard feature comes with two dashboards to explore: